On this page

-(1) approval for GMO work AND
+(1) approval for GMO work; and

 (2) animal ethics approval (this component will require separate approval)

-You will need to complete the appropriate application form below and submit it to the Austin Health IBC for review and approval.
+You will need to complete the appropriate application form and submit it to the Austin Health IBC for review and approval.
 For Dealings Not involving Intentional Release (DNIR) and Dealings involving Intentional Release (DIR) applications, the Austin Health IBC must first review your application before it is forwarded to the OGTR for final approval.